Greatnest/radio-amateur-exam-notes/02_basic_electricity.md

   - Violet = 7
   - Grey = 8
   - White = 9
-- 3rd ring is the number of zeros
+- 3rd ring is the number of zeros (Multiplier)
 - 4th ring is the tolerance
   - Brown = 1%
   - Red = 2%
   - Gold = 5%
   - Silver = 10%
   - No Colour = 25%

+- Big Boys Race Our Young Girls But Violet Generally Wins

 #### Power ratings